tartagli0/debian/README.md

 ```
 You will then be prompted to enter and confirm a new password for this user.

-The configuration below in `smb.conf` will allow access a user's home directory but won't allow you to create, delete, or modify files.
+The configuration below in `smb.conf` will allow access to a user's home directory with full read, write, and execute permissions.
+Other users, however, will have no access to any files or directories created via Samba.
 ```
 [homes]
    # comment = Home Directories
    browseable = no
-   # read only = yes
+   read only = no
    create mask = 0700
    directory mask = 0700
    valid users = %S